malakbakhouti/ForecastIQ/README.md

-**📈 ForecastIQ – Sales Forecasting & Business Intelligence Platform**
+📈 ForecastIQ – Sales Forecasting & Business Intelligence Platform

 ForecastIQ is a full‑stack web platform designed to import, clean, analyze and forecast sales data using multiple Machine Learning models, anomaly detection and role‑based dashboards.

-This project was developed as an end‑of‑year academic project (PFA) at EMSI, by BAKHOUTI Malak and EL-GHAZOUI Mohamed, supervised by **Mme Aarich Mounia**.
+This project was developed as an end‑of‑year academic project (PFA) at EMSI, by BAKHOUTI Malak and EL-GHAZOUI Mohamed, supervised by Mme Aarich Mounia.

-**🚀 Main Features**
+🚀 Main Features

 📊 Analyste (Student/Main user)
 * Create account and log in securely (JWT)